j-adamski/OSC-Project-2/README.md

 - t3 (d)elete 'activity'
 	#removes activity when finished

+- t3 (e)dit 'activity'
+	#edits the time spent doing the activity

+ - t3 (b)reak 'time'
+	#adds amount of time spent on a break to tracked project

 - t3 (r)eport 'date'
 	#print out basic report of the day entered.
 Default is a week. #TODO: need to decide on a date format
 	#Report is just a basic clean printout of the tasks and times to terminal

- - t3 (b)reak 'time'
-	#adds amount of time spent on a break to tracked project

 <b>Starting and stopping timing</b>